mat02/docker-whisper/README.md

 **Features:**

-- OpenAI-compatible `POST /v1/audio/transcriptions` endpoint — any app using the OpenAI Whisper API switches with a one-line change
+- OpenAI-compatible `POST /v1/audio/transcriptions` and `POST /v1/audio/translations` endpoints — any app using the OpenAI Whisper API switches with a one-line change
 - Supports all Whisper models: `tiny`, `base`, `small`, `medium`, `large-v3`, `large-v3-turbo` and more
 - Model management via a helper script (`whisper_manage`)
 - Audio stays on your server — no data sent to third parties